DHSTTOS/implementation/frontend/README.md

 Most of the development of the node-link diagram was happening inside [`../misc/network_demo`](https://github.com/DHSTTOS/implementation/tree/master/misc/network_demo), but we have already migrated everything there into [`/src/components/Diagram/NodeLinkBlock.js`](src/components/Diagram/NodeLinkBlock.js).

-If you have access to our server, log in as root (I know 😅) and run `boom` to rebuild and redeploy both the login page and this app based on the latest master branch.
+If you have access to our server, log in as root (I know 😅) and run `boom` to rebuild and redeploy both the login page and this app based on the latest master branch, in order to test the complete frontend suite.

 ## License